Marvel Strike Force: Premise

 The Earth has fallen under siege by sinister forces led by Ultimus.
 Agents of S.T.R.I.K.E.
-(Special Tactical Reserve for Interdimensional Key Events) have been called to assemble squads of heroes and villains to combat Ultimus's legions, that includes mind-controlled versions of the heroes and villains (existing in alternate universes), before Earth falls under Ultimus' control.
+(Special Tactical Reserve for Interdimensional Key Events) have been called to assemble squads of heroes and villains to combat Ultimus' legions, that includes mind-controlled versions of the heroes and villains (existing in alternate universes), before Earth falls under Ultimus' control.

-In addition to this campaign, special sub-plot events are also released, loosely based on recent Marvel films that have been released, starting with Avengers: Infinity War.
+In addition to this main storyline, special sub-plot events are also released, loosely based on recent Marvel Cinematic Universe films that have been released, starting with Avengers: Infinity War.

 Gameplay

 Marvel Strike Force allows players to collect Marvel Universe characters from both the heroes and villains and generic characters from large organizations such as S.H.I.E.L.D., The Hand and Hydra, and use them to fight in turn-based battles.
 Similar to the fighting game Marvel: Contest of Champions, characters fall into one of several classes.
 There are multiple ways to collect characters: some are given to players immediately, whereas others are gained via gameplay or as in-game rewards in the form of shards that are earned by players to unlock and or promote their characters.
 Shards can either be earned from winning battles or bought from a shop.
 Players level up their user level by gaining experience by completing daily quests or completing battles.

 Battles are divided up into rounds, with the character with the highest speed attribute going first.
 Each team consists of up to five characters (though some AI teams in raids can have far more characters than that) who battle until defeated or reinforcements enter.
 Battles are turn-based, based on the speed attribute, where the combatants apply healing and various buffs to their own team and damage and debuffs to the opponent all the while trying to deal the most overall damage and having the last character alive.

 Players may join alliances that form the main group inside of the game, which can include up to 24 players and be private or open.
 Alliances allow players to play in raids and wars and to access alliance milestones.
 These alliances can be created by any player or created by the game.
 All players must be in an alliance, so if a player leaves or is kicked from an alliance, the game will assign a new one.

 Characters usually appear in their attire from the existing comics; a costume currency is available for purchasing attire for certain characters based on their Marvel Cinematic Universe appearances, old comic appearances or other notable media appearances.
-The attire sets have no bearing on the characters' moves, it's there for added color.
+The attire sets have no bearing on the characters' moves, they are purely cosmetic.